 It is the responsibility of the members of the Audit Committee to contribute to the reliability of the Company's Financial Statements.
 In keeping with this goal, the Board of Directors adopted a written charter in May 2000 (attached to this proxy statement as Exhibit A) to govern the Audit Committee.
-Upon evaluation of the charter's adequacy in 2001, the Audit Committee is satisfied.
-In addition to written consent, the Audit Committee met three times during fiscal 2001.
+Upon evaluation of the charter's adequacy in 2002, the Audit Committee is satisfied.
+In addition to written consent, the Audit Committee met six times during fiscal 2002.
 The members of the Audit Committee are independent directors.

 The Audit Committee has reviewed and discussed the Company's audited financial statements with management.
 It has also discussed with the independent auditors the matters required to be discussed by Statement on Accounting Standards No. 61, Communication with Audit Committees, as amended, by the Auditing Standards Board of the American Institute of Certified Public Accountants.
-Additionally, the Audit Committee has received the written disclosures and the letter from the independent accountants at KPMG LLP, as required by Independent Standards Board Standard No. 1 (Independence Discussions with Audit Committees) and has discussed with the independent accountants that firm's independence from the Company and its management.
-The Audit Committee has concluded that non-audit services provided by KPMG LLP do not result in conflict in maintaining that firm's independence.
+Additionally, the Audit Committee has received the written disclosures and the letter from the independent accountants at KPMG LLP, as required by Independent Standards Board Standard No. 1, Independence Discussions with Audit Committees, and has discussed with the independent accountants that firm's independence from the services provided by KPMG LLP do not result in conflict in maintaining that firm's independence.

-Audit fees billed to the Company by KPMG LLP during the Company's 2001 fiscal year for the audit of the Company's annual financial statements and the review of those financial statements included in the Company's quarterly reports of Form 10-Q totaled approximately \$30,000.
-The Company was billed approximately \$14,000 by KPMG LLP for tax related services.
+Audit fees billed to the Company by KPMG LLP during the Company's 2002 fiscal year for the audit of the Company's annual financial statements and the review of those financial statements included in the Company's quarterly reports of Form 10-Q totaled approximately \$42,000.
+The Company was billed approximately \$5,350 by KPMG LLP for tax related services.
 The Company has obtained no other services from KPMG LLP.

-Based on reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors that the financial statements for fiscal 2001 be included in the Company's Annual Report on Form 10-K.
+Based on reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors that the financial statements for fiscal 2002 be included in the Company's Annual Report on Form 10-K.